Restuta/little-scraper/README.md

 * retries falied requests with exponential backoff
 * configurable parallelization
 * randomized delays for non-uniform load
-* browswer headers rotation to appear as a client browser
+* browser headers rotation (to appear as a client browser)
 * proxy support
 * 👑 the only library with support of generator functions as a source of urls.
 (Useful for APIs or websites that use pagination, but won't tell you what is the last page.)
 * can save results to a JSON file (beta feature)